CerTusHack/Spicy_Litepaper/README.md

 3.2 *Threat Intelligence Mechanism Spice-Powered AI*

-🌶 Machine Learning Integration:
+🌶 **Machine Learning Integration**:

 Leveraging cutting-edge AI to detect patterns, recognize emerging threats, and predict potential vulnerabilities faster than traditional systems.

-🌶 Distributed Threat Scoring System:
+🌶 **Distributed Threat Scoring System**

 A community-driven evaluation system that assigns credibility scores to threats.
 The more accurate the report, the hotter the contributor's reputation burns.

-🌶 Anonymous & Verifiable Reporting Protocol:
+🌶 **Anonymous & Verifiable Reporting Protocol**

 Enables contributors to share vital threat information while preserving privacy, thanks to a cryptographic verification layer.
 Trust is built, and anonymity is protected.
 "With $SPICE’s fiery combination of blockchain and machine learning, cybersecurity isn't just a defense—it's a revolution."

-4. *Tokenomics*

-**Token Distribution**
+4. Tokenomics: *A Recipe for Sustainability*

+🌶️ **Total Supply**

-Total Supply: 1,000,000,000 $SPICE
+1,000,000,000 $SPICE

-Allocation Once graduated to Raydium:
+🌶️ **Allocation (Post-Graduation to Raydium)**

-40% Threat Intelligence Pool (rewards for contributions).
+40% Threat Intelligence Pool: The heart of $SPICE, rewarding users for their valuable contributions to global security.

-25% Liquidity & Exchange Listings (ensuring accessibility).
+25% Liquidity & Exchange Listings: Ensuring $SPICE is accessible to all, promoting smooth trading and usability.

-20% Development & Research (continuous platform improvement).

-10% Community Rewards (engagement incentives).

-5% Marketing & Partnerships (ecosystem growth).

-**Economic Model**
+20% Development & Research: Driving continuous innovation to stay ahead in the ever-evolving cybersecurity landscape.

+10% Community Rewards: A thank-you to our vibrant community, incentivizing engagement and loyalty.

+5% Marketing & Partnerships: Fueling ecosystem expansion and strategic collaborations to strengthen $SPICE’s global presence.

+🌶️ **Economic Model: Spicing Things Up**

-Rewards System: $SPICE tokens awarded for verified threat intelligence contributions.
+Rewards System:

+Every verified contribution to the network’s threat intelligence earns $SPICE tokens, creating a fair and transparent reward mechanism.

-Staking Mechanisms: Long-term contributors earn additional rewards.
+Staking Mechanisms:

+Long-term spice lovers get extra perks.
+Stake $SPICE to secure the platform and earn additional rewards for your dedication.

-Quarterly Token Burns: To ensure scarcity and support value appreciation.
+Quarterly Token Burns:

+Every quarter once MarketCap reaches 1M, a portion of $SPICE tokens is permanently removed, adding scarcity and long-term value growth.

+"With $SPICE, your contributions aren’t just recognized—they’re rewarded.
+Let’s secure the digital world, one token at a time!"

 5. Roadmap: Igniting the Path Ahead